-- a police officer; (a) - (b) a correctional officer within the meaning of the Corrections Act 1997; - a probation officer within the (c) meaning of the Corrections Act 1997; - a Crown Law Officer. (d) - A person is guilty of a crime if he or she (2) - (a) discovers that another person has been killed; and - (b) fails without reasonable excuse to report that discovery to a proper authority as soon as practicable.
+- (a) a police officer; - (b) a correctional officer within the meaning of the Corrections Act 1997; - (c) a probation officer within the meaning of the Corrections Act 1997; - (d) a Crown Law Officer. - (2) A person is guilty of a crime if he or she - (a) discovers that another person has been killed; and - (b) fails without reasonable excuse to report that discovery to a proper authority as soon as practicable.